 - MLSC 2200 or equivalent (can be taken in first term of the MLSC certificate program)

 - One credit in medical ethics (can be taken in first term of the MLSC certificate program)

 Certain essential functions represent the non-academic requirements of the program that a student must possess to successfully complete the program and become employable.
 These include: the ability to distinguish colors, the ability to learn to perform and interpret highly complex testing methods and the ability to disseminate information in an accurate and confidential manner.
 Students must have good tactile skills, possess adequate physical and emotional health to work under stress and time constraints and demonstrate respect and care for others.
 Students must also be able to work efficiently and accurately in a clinical laboratory environment that often includes:

 - Standing for long periods of time

-Ordinarily, MLSC courses are not approved for transfer from other institutions except with approval of the department chair.
+Ordinarily, MLSC course in the certificate program are not approved for transfer from other institutions except with approval of the department chair.
 The following courses must be taken in the year immediately preceding the final (clinical) year:

 In addition to being evaluated through the use of written examinations and assignments, class participation and practical examinations, medical laboratory science students are also evaluated with respect to their professional qualities.
 The instructors in most medical laboratory science courses complete a written evaluation of each student.
 Students who fail to comply with the rules and regulations of the department with respect to immunizations, health insurance, safety, honesty or whose conduct or health is unsatisfactory may be dismissed from the MLSC certificate program.